dgouders/lsp/README.md

            reliable as the system’s manual page index is.

-           With this option, the first usage of TAB or Shift-TAB will load the pseudo-file Apropos and create valid references for each of it’s entries; all following reference actions will then be much faster (approx. O(1)).
+           With this option, the first usage of TAB or Shift-TAB will load the pseudo-file Apropos and create valid references for each of its entries; all following reference actions will then be much faster (approx. O(1)).

 COMMANDS
+       < / >
+           Move to first / last page respectively.

        Pg-Down / Pg-Up
            Forward/backward one page, respectively.